-I was amazed at the speed in which they fitted me with a defibrillator and set it working.
-I—”
+I was amazed at the speed at which they fitted me with a defibrillator and set it working.
+I —”

 “Everybody clear – shocking!” said the paramedic.

 If my body clenched and thumped into the floor from the shock.
 My soul flat out spasmed like it had been plugged into the National Grid.
-The impact of the defibrillator sent me flying up through the floor into my mother’s old bedroom.
+The impact of the defibrillator sent me flying up through the flying through the ceiling into my mother’s old bedroom.
 I had a funny sensation of blasting through the bed.
-I saw the light of the room, shot through the ceiling and came to rest looking down the tiled roof of my house.
+I saw the light of the room, shot through the ceiling, and came to rest looking down the tiled roof of my house.
 (Note to self — you have four slipped and broken tiles.
 If you get a chance to fix them.)

 “Well, at least as a ghost; it looks like I’m going to be footloose and free.”
 I knew from ghost hunting shows, many ghosts are unable to leave the place they perished like I just — I felt another shock run through me but I guess my spirit was getting used to it as it wasn’t nearly as bad.
 There was something else, pulling me back into the house though.

 “Get your arse back in here, Errol.
 It’s just like you to go gallivanting off when your family needs you!” yelled the spectral form of an old lady with permed hair.
 It was her yanking me back inside by the ear.

 “Hello, Mum.
 I see death didn’t stop your relentless nagging then.
 In case you hadn’t noticed, I had a slight accident and died down there!”